Gazelle Review: What You Need to Know Before Selling Your Phone

 If it all matches, you’ll receive payment via Amazon gift card, PayPal, or by check.

 However, if you send in your phone and they revise your quote, your options are to accept the new offer or have it mailed back to you.
-There is no fee for this option.
+There is no fee to have your phone sent back.

-This can be a frustrating process because you’re never sure if you’ll get the real price at the outset.
-However, this is a risk with similar apps.
+This can be a frustrating process because you can’t be sure you’ll get the quoted price at the outset.
+However, you take on the same risk with similar apps.
 Your best option is to be as honest and thorough as possible.
 It doesn’t help you to lie or omit certain details about the device you’re trading in.

 If you don’t want to take this risk, you can try selling your phone yourself through a site like eBay or in-person with Craigslist, Facebook Marketplace, or letgo.